Alex-Holzer/Code_Snippets/file_handling.md

 import pandas as pd
-from typing import Optional, Dict, Any, Union from pyspark.sql import DataFrame
+from typing import Optional, Any, Union from pyspark.sql import DataFrame from io import BytesIO

 def extract_xlsx_to_dataframe(file_path: str, sheet_name: Optional[str] = None, **kwargs: Any) -> Optional[DataFrame]:
     """
-    Extract data from a specified sheet of an XLSX file and convert it to a PySpark DataFrame.
+    Extract data from a specified sheet of an XLSX file in ABFS and convert it to a PySpark DataFrame.

     Args:
-        file_path (str): The full path to the XLSX file in the data lake storage. sheet_name (str, optional): The name or index of the sheet to extract.
+        file_path (str): The full path to the XLSX file in the ABFS storage. sheet_name (str, optional): The name or index of the sheet to extract.
                                     If None, the first sheet is used.
         **kwargs: Additional keyword arguments to pass to pd.read_excel().